bvibber/ogv.js/readme.md

 In Firefox, the 'moz-chunked-array' responseType on XHR is used similarly.

-Currently in Safari, streaming is done by using a 'binary string' read.
-This may buffer up to twice the size of the original file in addition to the codec's buffer, but seems to be the only way in Safari to do reads during download.
+Currently in Safari and Chrome, streaming is done by using a 'binary string' read.
+This may buffer up to twice the size of the original file in addition to the codec's buffer, but seems to be the only way in WebKit to do reads during download currently.

 Note that the C heap has been locked to 128M to ensure there's room for files to buffer fully.